peyao/docs/docs/dtgateway_security.md

     * Users will authenticate using their RDN attribute value as their username, as well as the parameters defined in the search filter.
   * **Non-Anonymous Search with Group Support**
     * Provide basic DN info for users, DN and password of a user able to perform a non-anonymous search, and optional group support info.
-    * With _group support disabled_, users need to be added in User Management before logging in.
-Users authenticate with their RDN attribute value as their username.
+    * With _group support disabled_, users need to be added in User Management before logging in, unless a default role is set.
+Users authenticate with their User Id Attribute value as their username.
-    * With _group support enabled_, users do not have to be added in User Management before logging in.
-Users authenticate with their RDN attribute value as their username.
+    * With _group support enabled_, users do **not** have to be added in User Management before logging in.
+Users authenticate with their User Id Attribute value as their username.
 They will be assigned roles mapped to their LDAP group.
 For example, user Peter is part of GroupA (admin) and GroupB (developer, operator); Peter will be assigned roles admin, developer, and operator upon login.

-When group support is not configured, users must be assigned a role before they are able to log in.
+When group support is not configured, users must be assigned a role before they are able to log in, unless a default role is set.
 This means users can be restricted from logging in (blacklisted) by removing all of their roles.
+Default roles will not be reapplied after a user's initial login, and therefore will not interfere with restricting users.

 *Note*: If migrating from *Password* mode, the existing users will be carried over as "local users" and can still login as if in *Password* mode.
 It is recommended to keep only the **dtadmin** user and delete the rest.
 This is because local users cannot be added or deleted once *LDAP* mode is activated.